 In the event such removal or destruction, as outlined above, is not accomplished by the property owner or tenant to the satisfaction of the investigating Township official within the ten-day period or any extended time period granted, that Township official shall cause a summons to issue to such property owner or tenant returnable before the Township Municipal Court for a violation of this chapter.
 The matter shall be prosecuted by the Township municipal prosecutor and the investigating Township official.

-Any person who violates any provision of this chapter shall, upon conviction thereof in the Municipal Court, be punished by a fine not exceeding $1,000 or by imprisonment for a term not exceeding 90 days, or both.
+Any person who violates any provision of this chapter shall, upon conviction thereof in the Municipal Court, be punished by a fine not exceeding $1,000.
 A separate offense may be deemed committed for each day during or on which a violation occurs or continues.

 If such removal or destruction does not occur because the owner or tenant has refused or neglected or otherwise determined not to remove or destroy same, despite the notice of violation warning set forth in § 146-2A and the summons and Municipal Court procedure set forth in § 146-2B, the Township, itself, as an additional remedy, may see to the removal or destruction of such brush, weeds, dead and dying trees, stumps, roots, obnoxious growths, filth, garbage, trash and debris and other impediments where it shall be necessary and expedient for the preservation of the public health, safety, general welfare or to eliminate blighted conditions or a fire hazard, by utilizing the procedures set forth in § 146-6 hereinbelow.